rasmuserik/visualisering-af-relationer/README.md

 `data-model.js` is responsible for loading data from the webservice, it also include an internal in-memory triple-store:
 - `getValues(..)` returns a list of available values given an object+property-name.
 It also schedules loading the data from the webservice asynchronously.
+- `getProperties(..)` get all available property/values for a given object-id.
 - event `data-update` is emitted when data available is updated
 - `apiUrl`, `relatedApiUrl` - configuration, set in main.js, that tells where data-model should load its data from
 - `initData()` initialise data model